-Yale School of Management’s Executive MBA fully reflects the character of the SOM and more broadly of Yale University: strong, vibrant community; holistic perspective; intellectual vigor; and real-world engagement and impact.
+Yale School of Management’s Executive MBA fully reflects the character of the SOM and more broadly of Yale University: strong, vibrant community; intellectual vigor; and real-world engagement and impact.
 Yale EMBA’s unique “areas of focus” approach is central to its identity, and while it may not be for everyone, for the right people, it will be perfect.
 Make sure you are in the latter category before applying – and, if you are, allow this approach to organically drive your application.
 Carefully review the website, read the blog, and, if possible, interact with the adcom by visiting the school and/or attending an info session.
 I strongly recommend obtaining the offered pre-assessment.
 These efforts should inform your essays and will help you convey fit.

 Yale School of Management Executive MBA application essays

 Yale SOM EMBA essay #1

 What is your motivation for applying for an Executive MBA at this point in your career?
-Please discuss your alignment with your chosen area of focus, your interest in the Yale SOM MBA for Executives program and your personal and professional goals.
+Please discuss your interest in the Yale SOM MBA for Executives program, your area of focus, and your professional and personal goals.
 (500 words maximum)

 Yale’s EMBA program is unusual in its emphasis on “areas of focus.”
 In the essay, integrate your reason for selecting your area of focus with your discussion of goals and how the Yale EMBA will help you achieve them.